 His abstract forms are emblematic of his preference for geometric shapes and bold lines.
 Very simple yet potent in it's effect.

 Nathan Doss has created his own style that cannot be attributed to any art movement or artist style.
 Doss's ambitious attitude towards his work paved way for his originality.

 Don't miss all the work displayed in the exhibition.
-You also must check out Mohamed El Fayoumi and Khaled El-Abbassiry's sculptures, George Fikry's paintings and Yasmine El Hazek's work.
+You also must check out Mohamed El Fayoumi and Khaled El-Abbassiry's sculptures, and George Fikry's paintings.